ITU-BDSA23-GROUP19/Chirp/docs/report.md

 ![Illustration of the _Chirp!_ architecture through onion architecture.](diagrams/onionArchitechture.png)

-Above is the general architecture of the Chirp application shown as layers in an onion structure.
+Above is the general architecture of the Chirp application shown as layers in the onion structure.
 Here is four layers shown although our code only reflects three.
 We have detached a part of the Infrastructure layer and shown it as the Model layer.
 This is because our code effectively works this way - there are no dependencies going from the Model layer to the Infrastructure layer, and thus the dependency rule of the onion architecture is upheld.

 ## Architecture of deployed application